 I guess you could call these a hybrid of vegan meatballs, falafel, and veggie burgers.
 They start with a simple mixture of sautéed onion, pepper, garlic, and chickpeas, and you mix them up in a food processor with sun-dried tomatoes, thyme, and oregano for some Mediterranean flavor.
 Roll them into balls, bake them, and you have a few meals’ worth of easy, plant based protein and flavor to play with.

-I first envisioned them working in a spaghetti and meatball type situation, so I piled them on to top of some simple pasta bowls–my go-to combination of pasta, marinara, and freshly chopped arugula (I love the peppery kick of fresh greens in the pasta dish).
+I first envisioned them working in a spaghetti and meatball type situation.
+I went with go-to combination of pasta, marinara, and freshly chopped arugula (I love the peppery kick of fresh greens in the pasta dish).

-The next day, I tried putting leftovers in a lunch salad bowl, similar to what you see below: greens, cherry tomatoes, quinoa, tahini, and crumbled chickpea oat balls.
+The next day, I tried putting leftovers in a lunch grain bowl.
 It was delicious, and I may even have appreciated the herbs and flavor more more this way.

 The chickpea oat balls would also be delicious stuffed into a pita with some tahini dressing, served with a rice pilaf, or mixed with a quinoa or couscous tabouli.
 They make a terrific, savory snack option, too–perfect for when you’d like something nutritious and with a dose of protein, and easy to transport to work or class.